 No more concern over harmful additives and chemical supplements.
 No more worry over dog food recalls.
 An end to asking ourselves the question, if commercial dog food manufacturers are happy to feed my dog sawdust, what else are they putting in his or her food that I don’t know about?
 Because whatever way you look at it, sawdust is not proper nutrition for a dog!

 Before I began cooking for my dogs in earnest, I had no idea how rewarding it could be.
 How much fun.

 In animal husbandry there is something known as behavioural enrichment.
 In terms of our dogs, it means identifying and providing environmental stimuli.

 Finding things our dogs enjoy so as to enhance their physical and mental wellbeing.
 In short, it all boils down to giving them a better life.

 Dogs enjoy good food just as much as we do.
 They can appreciate different smells, different tastes, different textures.
 They also instinctively know what’s good for them.
 But they also get mental stimulation knowing you’re cooking for them.

 In the case of my two large dogs, my wife and I have to cook for them more frequently than most.
 Between them they eat nearly two kilograms of cooked food a day.
 Okay that means a lot of cooking, but it also means a lot of stimuli.
-Because my dogs know something exciting is happening when their mixing bowls and their pots and pans come out to play.
-Every sight, every sound, every smell adds to their heightened awareness that something special is happening.
+Because my dogs know something exciting is going to happen when their mixing bowls and their pots and pans come out to play.
+Every sight, every sound, every smell adds to their heightened awareness that something special is going to take placde.
 More to the point, something special that involves them!